------ CHILD - FOCUS - AFRICA ------

 from Jim Senka

-Below is the dormitory we built for over 70 handicapped children in the Village of Migwani, Kenya.
+Below is the dormitory we built for over 80 handicapped children in Migwani.

 These children had been treated as cursed because of an unfortunate local cultural superstition.
-This superstition is now fading and in the children are now upbeat and happy - a big change from when we first met them at the opening of their dormitory.
+This superstition is now fading and in the children are now upbeat and happy - a big change from when we first met them at the opening of their dormitory in 2008.

 100% of the funds raised were used for the construction of this Dormitory.